-House Committee Votes To Continue Research Ban On Genetically Modified Babies
+House Committee Votes To Continue Ban On Genetically Modified Babies

 A congressional committee voted Tuesday to continue a federal ban on creating genetically modified babies in the United States.